Yendang1206/Current_Loop_Device/README.md

 Achieved consistent performance between breadboard prototypes and integrated PCB systems.
 Eliminated capacitive crosstalk and frequency interference using proper grounding, shielding, and CAT6 cable pairing.
 ## How to use
-+ Connect the device between the motor and the frequency converter.
+1. Connect the device between the motor and the frequency converter.
-+ Adjust torque and speed inputs using the rotary encoder.
+2. Adjust torque and speed inputs using the rotary encoder.
-+ Monitor real-time input values on the LCD I2C display.
+3. Monitor real-time input values on the LCD I2C display.
-+ Verify current loop outputs using a multimeter for accuracy.
+4. Verify current loop outputs using multimeters for accuracy.
 ## Future recommendations
-Conduct EMC testing to further enhance noise immunity and long-term stability.
++ Conduct EMC testing to further enhance noise immunity and long-term stability.
-Optimize the DC power supply to reduce potential noise in the system.
++ Optimize the DC power supply to reduce potential noise in the system.